|

 We are an office of “last resort.”

-What does ‘last resort’ mean?
+What does "last resort" mean?

 It means that if you have a complaint you have to take it to the area that provided the service and give them a chance to sort it out first.
-If the complaint still isn’t resolved after that, then you can call us and ask us to investigate.
+If the complaint still isn’t resolved after that, you can call us and ask us to investigate.

 Why is it important to have an Ombudsman?